 The performing arts are big in Phoenix.
 The Phoenix Symphony hall regularly hosts performances by the Phoenix Symphony Orchestra, Phoenix Opera, and Ballet Arizona.
 The Arizona Theater and Centre Dance Ensemble can be seen at the Herberger Art Center.
 Want to rock out?
 The Talking Stick Resort Arena and Comerica Theater are great places to see popular acts like Bon Jovi.
 The Phoenix Museum of Art boasts and impressive collection, and Native American art can be seen at the Heard Museum.

 Phoenix is the economic center of Arizona and is home to 4 Fortune 500 companies (Avnet, Freeport-McMoran, Petsmart, and Republic Services).
-The biggest industries in Phoenix are real estate, finance, and manufacturing.
-The top employers in Phoenix are the State of Arizona, Walmart, Banner Health, City of Phoenix, Wells Fargo, Maricopa County, and Arizona State University.
-Young Phoenix professionals tend to look for condos and apartments for rent downtown, due to its proximity to the major employers.
+The biggest industries in the city are real estate, finance, and manufacturing.
+The top employers are the State of Arizona, Walmart, Banner Health, City Administration, Wells Fargo, Maricopa County, and Arizona State University.
+Young professionals choose Downtown to look for condos and apartments for rent in Phoenix AZ, due to its proximity to the major employers.

 It’s the desert, so it does get quite hot in summer.
 But the upshot is you’ll never have to worry about shoveling your driveway.
 Winters are pleasant and mild — and there are 300 days of sunshine every year!